ActianCorp/OpenROAD_json/openroad/README.md

 ## JsonConfig4App

 This OpenROAD application generates JSON registration from OpenROAD 4GL procedures.

-You can import `jsonconfig4app.xml` in OpenROAD Workbench and run the application.
+You can run `jsonconfig4app.img` using the RunImage utility.

 To run the application command-line, issue:

-	w4gldev rundbapp testdb jsonconfig4app -ctop -Tyes -Ljsonconfig4app.log

-Note: testdb is database name, where the application is imported.

-Alternatively you can image the application as `jsonconfig4app.img` and run using the RunImage utility.

-For example, issue:

 	w4glrun jsonconfig4app.img -ctop -Tyes -Ljsonconfig4app.log